A. E. Levett: Academic career

 Her most noted works are perhaps Studies in Manorial History and The Consumer in History, but she published scores of academic articles and monographs on medieval history—from the obscure details of feudalism to more sensational topics like the Black Death.

 A student of the legal and social historian Sir Paul Vinogradoff at Oxford, Elizabeth Levett took up the methods of careful scrutiny of archival sources, and added an economic historian's insights.
 Her study on the Black Death was groundbreaking at the time, and her work on the manorial courts of St Albans was seminal in the field.
 (She died before publication of the St. Albans work.)
 Speaking of her former professor Vinogradoff, Levett said "he taught me to unify my varied interests... into the great framework of Economics and Jurisprudence, and to bring it to bear on practical social history."

 This growing wellspring of women historians was especially evident in the Victoria History of the Counties of England, where much of the text was written by female medievalists like Levett, poring over contemporaneous medieval records of peasantry at the time.
 It was an approach that Levett herself advocated and embraced, and historians saw its impact on her own work.

 In writing about the property rights of peasant women during medieval times, for instance, Levett described the sale of land completed while a distraught wife sobbed in court—described in the Latin of medieval records as lacrimentem in pleno halimoto.
 The transfer was later voided by the court after the husband's death because of the wife's protests, but it was accepted by the court at the time.
 By focusing on such particular incidents in the old records, Levett limned the societal rights (or lack of them) of medieval women, who were seen as subordinate tenants.

 In addition to her carefully footnoted academic pieces, Levett delivered lectures and wrote articles on prostitution, on university women and religion, and on women in the postwar world.
 As her reputation grew, and strictures on women in academia loosened, Levett found that she was in great demand as a lecturer and writer.
 The award of a history chair at Westfield College crowned her career as one of a small number of emerging British women historians.

+Personal life and death

 Elizabeth Levett died in 1932 at the age of 51 at the height of her professional career.

 Levett's younger sister F. M. Jane Levett, early professor of logic at Glasgow University, also went on to an illustrious career.
 She is best known for her translation (as M.J.
 Levett) of Plato's Theaetetus.
 Jane Levett died at her cottage near Tenterden, Kent, not far from her Bodiam birthplace, in 1974.